pensjonatus/flash-fiction/blog/confessions-of-a-star.md

 ---
-title: 'Confessions of a Star'
+title: Confessions of a Star
 date: '2014-02-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Cue music.